 Those qualities of love, compassion, wisdom, skillful means, and so on now appear in the physical form of the Buddha, in the space in front of you.
-He sits on a throne, above which is an open lotus flower, and cushions of the sun and moon disks.1 His body is made of radiant, transparent light, as is the entire visualization.
+He sits on a throne, above which is an open lotus flower, and cushions of the sun and moon disks. ((The Buddha’s seat represents the three principal realizations of the path: the lotus symbolizes the determination to be free from cyclic existence; the moon represents bodhicitta; the sun is the wisdom realizing emptiness.))
+His body is made of radiant, transparent light, as is the entire visualization.
 His body is golden and he wears the robes of a monastic.
-His right palm rests on his right knee and his left is in his lap, holding a bowl of nectar,2 which is medicine to cure our afflictions and other hindrances.
+His right palm rests on his right knee and his left is in his lap, holding a bowl of nectar, ((The blissful wisdom nectar cures the four maras: afflictions, our polluted aggregates of body and mind, uncontrolled death, and worldly gods who interfere with our practice.)) which is medicine to cure our afflictions and other hindrances.
 The Buddha’s face is very beautiful.
 His smiling, compassionate gaze looks at you with total acceptance and simultaneously encompasses all sentient beings.
 His eyes are long, narrow, and peaceful.
 His lips are red and his earlobes long.

 The Buddha is surrounded by the entire lineage of spiritual teachers, all meditational deities, innumerable other Buddhas, bodhisattvas, arhats, dakas, dakinis, and Dharma protectors.
 To the side of each spiritual mentor is an elegant table upon which are arranged volumes of Dharma teachings.